2026 Events

 Plains, Trains and Cowboys

 The Heritage Center, Old Abilene Town and Abilene & Smoky Valley Railroad have teamed up hold this event as a 250th U.S.A. celebration on the grounds of the Heritage Center and Old Abilene Town.
 Celebration of Western Heritage through singers, cowboy laureates, wild west show and educational experiences and a whole lot more.
-The Lazy Wayne Band will play Friday evening at Old Abilene Town.
+The Lazy Wayne Band will play Friday evening and Rusty Rierson on Saturday night at Old Abilene Town.
 Dust off your boots and make sure to bring your family and friends to Abilene on April 24th and 25th.
 Watch our Facebook page for more information on this event.

 Pioneer Camp